cs231n/cs231n.github.io/convolutional-networks.md

 - With parameter sharing, it introduces \\(F \cdot F \cdot D\_1\\) weights per filter, for a total of \\((F \cdot F \cdot D\_1) \cdot K\\) weights and \\(K\\) biases.
 - In the output volume, the \\(d\\)-th depth slice (of size \\(W\_2 \times H\_2\\)) is the result of performing a valid convolution of the \\(d\\)-th filter over the input volume (and offset by \\(d\\)-th bias).

+There are common conventions and rules of thumb for assigning these parameters.
+See the [ConvNet architectures](#architectures) section below.

 <a name='pool'></a>
 #### Pooling Layer